Novatto Faucets Review & Rating Updated: September 16, 2025

 What is the status of the warranty?

-A few months later, the faucet starts to leak from what is clearly a manufacturing defect, so Nell asks you to make a warranty claim, and, being the good cousin, you do.
+A few months later, the faucet starts to leak from a defective cartridge, so Nell asks you to make a warranty claim, and, being the good cousin, you do.

 Does Novatto have to honor the claim?

 Yes, it does.
-The warranty is still in force, and as long as it is in force, you can make valid claims under the warranty no matter who owns the faucet.
+The warranty is still in force, and as long as it is in force, the warranty holder can make valid claims under the warranty no matter who actually owns the faucet.

 A lawyer drafting the warranty would have written something along these lines:

-For an example of a warranty written by a lawyer that avoids this and several other problems with the Novatto warranty, see our Model Limited Lifetime Residential Warranty.
+For an example of a warranty written by a lawyer that avoids this and several other problems with the Novatto warranty, see the Model Limited Lifetime Residential Warranty.

 Customer Service

-We did not conduct our formal service tests.
+We did not conduct our formal structured service tests.
 They do not work with small companies.
 Agents quickly realize they are being tested and change behavior accordingly.
 We did, however, over the past 90 days, ask a series of questions which were promptly and, for the most part, correctly answered.
+Where the agents did not know the answer, they just said so rather than trying to wing it.

 Minimum Federal Legal Requirements for the Importation and Sale of a Faucet in the U.S.

-10 CFR § 430.32 Must be certified[1] as having a maximum flow rate of 2.2 gallons per minute or less.
-No
+10 CFR § 430.32 Must be certified [1] to a maximum flow rate of 2.2 gallons per minute or less.
+None

-16 CFR § 305.24(a)(1) Must be marked with a permanent legible marking indicating its maximum flow rate.
-No
+16 CFR § 305.24(a)(1) Must be marked with a permanent legible marking indicating maximum flow rate.
+None

 10 CFR § 430 Must be registered with the Department of Energy.
-No
+None

-16 CFR § 305.24(a)(2) Must be marked with a "a permanent legible marking to identify the manufacturer"[2] located where it can be viewed after installation.
-No
+16 CFR § 305.24(a)(2) Must be marked with a "a permanent legible marking to identify the manufacturer located where it can be viewed after installation.[2]
+None

-19 U.S.C. § 1304 The packaging of imported faucets must be "marked in a conspicuous place indicating its country of origin.
-No
+19 U.S.C. § 1304 Must ust be marked in a conspicuous place on the faucet or packaging with the name of the country of origin.
+None

-To legally install a faucet in a household drinking water system, the faucet must also comply with plumbing code requirements adopted by state, provincial, and territorial statutes.
+To legally install a faucet in a household drinking water system, the faucet must comply with the plumbing code requirements adopted by state, provincial, and territorial statutes.

 All plumbing codes require faucets to be tested and certified complaint with three standards: